sumasan/profile/index.md

 # AI and ML Portfolio

-All Projects worked on using AI and ML .
+All Projects worked on using AI and ML.

 ## Fraud Detection
 Fraud detection is a set of processes and analyses that allow businesses to identify and prevent unauthorised financial activity.
 This may include fraudulent credit card transactions, identity theft, cyber hacking, insurance scams and more.
 <center><img src="/assets/img/fraud.jpg"/></center>